 Sexual contact is never just physical.
-The vulnerability and intimacy always invokes a transaction where something is given and taken.
+The vulnerability and intimacy always invoke a transaction where something is given and taken.
 The child might enjoy the physical sensations, but they aren’t prepared for what a sexual relationship actually means for their identity and future.

 You see, it can never just be about physical sex; the relationship turns into a quasi-romance.
 The problem is that the adult is able to engage with their mature intellect and emotion, while the child is not developmentally ready.
 He or she is left to sort out the mess in the years ahead.

 - “I don’t mean for it to be some big thing.
 Can’t we just share something enjoyable together?”

 Now we’re getting to the bottom line.
 What’s the harm in just a little shared, sexual experience with a child?

 Here’s the harm: It tears down the child’s personal boundaries and causes identity confusion.
 Statistically, 63% of women, who were sexually abused by a family member, later become victims of rape or attempted rape.
 They don’t keep themselves safe.
 Research associates these boys and girls with a greater risk for addiction, failure at school, anxiety, depression, and suicide.

 For the adult, it’s a moment of pleasure and satisfaction.
 But for the child, he or she cannot put their feelings into perspective.
 The emotions mix together – confusion, desire, shame, loyalty, uncertainty, fear – and the child doesn’t have a way to cope.
 Nothing makes sense down deep, and the result is reckless behavior.